 - Royal Park Hotel The Shiodome: A stylish 4-star hotel with a swank normally reserved for higher price tags in Tokyo.
 The glorious views from the 24th-floor bar are worth the stay alone.

-- Andaz Tokyo Toranomon Hills: A 5-star concept hotel by Hyatt that’s one of Tokyo’s best luxury properties.
-Rooms are bigger than most here, spiking your serotonin with wondrous vistas of the city.
+- Andaz Tokyo Toranomon Hills: A 5-star concept hotel by Hyatt that’s one of Tokyo’s top-rated luxury properties.
+Rooms are bigger than most here, spiking your serotonin with wondrous vistas of Tokyo.
 Relaxing in the evening with a drink in hand on the 52nd-floor rooftop bar during your stay will take its place among your fondest memories of Japan.

 ✔ Best area for excellent shopping & entertainment options with superb sea & skyline views